yuzu-emu-mirror/yuzu-games-wiki/CONTRIBUTING.md

 ### Game Screenshots
 The screenshots for the game are located in `/<Game Name>/screenshots/` (See: [Screenshots](#screenshots)).
 Screenshots **must** have a resolution of `1280x720`.

-Additionally, if a game has a rating of 3 or higher, **you must include at least 3 screenshots**, otherwise 1 screenshot is acceptable.
+Additionally, if a game has a game compatability rating of Bad or higher, **you must include at least 3 screenshots**, otherwise 1 screenshot is acceptable.
 The names of the screenshots don't matter.

 ### Savefiles
 #### Save Metadata